GuntherChung/MySQL_games_database/README.md

 # Nintendo Switch Games Database
-This repository that will hold MySQL school work.
+This repository will hold MySQL work for a school team project.

-This repository contains the final deliverables for our INST327 database project.
+This repository contains the final deliverables for our team's INST327 database project.
 The project focuses on creating a comprehensive database for Nintendo Switch exclusive games.
 The goal of the project is to provide Switch owners with a platform to discover new games and make informed purchase decisions.

 ## Introduction
 Video games have undergone significant advancements in graphics and gameplay over the years.
 The Nintendo Switch, released in 2017, introduced a unique hybrid console that can be used both as a home console and a portable handheld device.
 However, there is a lack of easy access to information about new Switch exclusives.
 To address this problem, our team developed a database that includes details about every Nintendo Switch exclusive game, such as genre, release date, reviews, and multiplayer capabilities.